Customizations

 Download the generated pdf to see the result.

-In the example above, the example section is wrapped inside a div
+In the example above, the example section is wrapped inside a div like below:

 <div markdown class="rotated-page">